Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Dry, hot air and smoke billow from the crypt as a black horse with a flaming mane and fiery hooves emerges.
 Smoke billows from its nostrils as it rears up to attack.

-The nightmare, Beucephalus, is Strahd's steed.
+The nightmare, Beucephalus, is [[Strahd]]'s steed.
 It has 104 hit points.
-If the characters slay it, Strahd hunts them down mercilessly.
+If the characters slay it, [[Strahd]] hunts them down mercilessly.
 When the steed wants to leave the castle, it flies up the central shaft of the high tower (area K18a), exiting through the gash in the tower roof (area K59).

 CRYPT 40
 Tatsaul Eris - Last ofthe Line